kailash-manasarovar/statement/docs/timeline/2026/june.md

 - Some of them got a bit excited at times - the Americans/Brits - and I had to tell them to stop fannying around, which was funny, everyone laughed.
 - They really outdid themselves with the Elon event they set up on the full moon, that was hilarious.
 - Was that actually Elon?
+- I think it was.
+Can you check?
+- What are they saying to us?
+We don't care about women, children, and babies, and here I am to prove it?
+- I think it's about time the revolution began, don't you?
 - But we all became good friends, I think, I hope.
 - The best thing was when all the agents did the water aerobics with me on our last day.
 - It was bananas!